M.A. in Classics

 Students will choose from several possible areas of emphasis, including language and literature, history, philosophy, and late antiquity.
 A thesis or comprehensive written and oral examination will be required to complete the degree.

-The program admitted its first students in Fall 2011.
 Full tuition scholarships and stipends are available.
 We will admit two to three students per year.

 If you have questions or need more information about the M.A. program, email: